30 July 2020: 2020–21 first round funded projects announced – view funded project lists.

-Youth Skills is one of seven programs that form part of the Queensland Government's Skilling Queenslanders for Work initiative.
+Youth Skills is 1 of 7 programs that form part of the Queensland Government's Skilling Queenslanders for Work initiative.
 Through a suite of targeted skills and training programs, Skilling Queenslanders for Work aims to improve the skills, employment opportunities and social inclusion of disadvantaged Queenslanders.

 Youth Skills offers customised training to support young people aged 15–24 years who are engaged with Youth Justice Services or Queensland Corrective Services to gain nationally recognised skills and vocational qualifications up to and including a certificate III level.